 It could go either way.

-One of the reasons the deal was turned down was Sky’s iron grip on sporting rights.
+One reasons the Commerce Commission turned the deal down was Sky’s iron grip on sporting rights.
 Since 2017 Spark has entered the market with Spark Sport, yet aside from this year’s Rugby World Cup, it doesn’t have rights to any of the major NZ sporting codes.

 Sky has gone from owning 100